Skip to main content

 ROI Analysis

 The debt-to-income ratio, calculated by dividing the median debt by the first-year earnings, is approximately 0.57.
-This indicates that the median debt is about 57% of the first-year earnings.
+To calculate the break-even point, the median debt is divided by the difference between the first-year earnings and the tuition cost.
+This calculation results in a break-even timeline of approximately 0.7 years.

 Generated from College Scorecard & IPEDS data